The Golden Thread

 The Jews became a special people through divine intervention, a sign that God can interact with humans without destroying them.

 F. The God of Moral Law

-The people of God are bound to his laws which are holy, righteous, moral and specific.
+The people of God are bound to His laws which are holy, righteous, moral and specific.
 The point here is that no other "god" revealed himself in such a personal and dynamic way.
-He was above man not because man had it placed him among the deities which is what happened with the Pagan gods of the Egyptians.
-He was above man by virtue of what he revealed about Himself - being a love man was the natural place for him to be.
+He was above man not because man had placed Him among the deities which is what happened with the pagan gods of the Egyptians.
+He was above man by virtue of what He revealed about Himself - being a God of love, He was naturally above man which was the natural place for Him to be.